TES3MP/TES3MP-Docs/source/api/modInfo.rst

 ModInfo
 =======

-ModInfo table should contain basic info about mod:
+ModInfo table should contain basic info about a script addon:

 .. code-block:: lua